 We provide initial business start-up counseling and resources.
 We then refer aspiring entrepreneurs to the most appropriate support organization(s).
 We have set up a separate page of resources for entrepreneurs and businesses, see Starting or Expanding a Small Business.

 In cooperation with Bayfield County we offer a Leadership Training program every other year.
-The four month program will be offered next in the winter of 2015.
+The four month program will be offered next in 2019/2020.
 To learn more about this program visit the Ashland & Bayfield Counties Leadership Program Facebook page.

 We will also provide more focused leadership training to your group if you have identified a training need.
 Call our office.